 Bill Gassett, one of the top real estate experts in Northbridge Mass, offered up some great tips for getting your home ready for the spring homes selling season.

 Luke one of the most important things a seller can do to get their home ready for the spring market is to get their home cleaned up outside.
-This is especially true if the home is located in a cold weather climate where there could be a number of tree branches and excess leaves in the yard.
-Also the walk and driveway may have some sand and other debris that should be taken care of.
+This is especially true if the home is located in a cold-weather climate where there could be a number of tree branches and excess leaves in the yard.
+Also, the walk and driveway may have some sand and other debris that should be taken care of.
 There is nothing more important than a first impression so getting the landscape beds cleaned up and a fresh coat of mulch does wonders for making the home pop!
 Lastly planting a few perennials with some color is a great thing to do for very little money.

 Spring is a great time for a home seller to put their home on the market.
 After a cold and dreary winter, home buyers are ready to make a move.
-To get your home sold the quickest and for top dollar you want to choose the right Realtor® to represent you.
+To get your home sold the quickest and for top dollar, you want to choose the right Realtor® to represent you.
 You will also need to prepare your home before putting it on the market.
 Here are three things to do before putting your home on the market.

 Curb Appeal You want your home to appear well-maintained.
 Buyers see your home from the outside first, so great curb appeal is a must.
-Begin by cleaning up all the leaves and debris that was missed in the fall.
+Begin by cleaning up all the leaves and debris that were missed in the fall.
 Trim the trees and bushes.
-If you don’t have tulips and daffodils to brighten up the yard head to the local nursery and pick up some that are in full-bloom.
+If you don’t have tulips and daffodils to brighten up the yard head to the local nursery and pick up some that are in full bloom.
 While you are at it, place some in flower pots to display near the front door as well.
 Don’t forget to take care of the lawn.

-Clean & Declutter When selling your home, you want the buyer to see the home as theirs when they walk through.
+Clean & Declutter When selling your home, you want the buyer to see the home as theirs when they walkthrough.
 De-personalize the home by removing the family photographs.
 Declutter by packing up anything you don’t need.
 Less is more when selling your home.
 Do a deep cleaning of the entire home.
 Clean the walls, baseboards, carpets, appliances, etc. Make sure to also clean the windows inside and out.
 Buyers look through the windows to see what views they would have.